 Contraindications

-There are no absolute contraindications for airway suctioning.
-However, there are some instances when it should not be recommended.
+While there are no absolute contraindications for airway suctioning, there are situations where it might not be advisable.

 Suctioning Equipment